-In the system-working stage, it is important to focus on environmental business

-Capacity Development and Institutional Change in International Development Cooperation planning, resource allocation and organizational development, and research and development pertaining to pollution reduction.
+In the system-working stage, it is important to focus on environmental business planning, resource allocation and organizational development, and research and development pertaining to pollution reduction.
 In addition to these, the pollution control management certification system, compliance with regulations, and financial assistance for developing environmental technologies are also important.
 Aid programs/projects can generally reach their exit point when the level of pollution decreases as per the target.
 In this stage, the environmental cooperation is horizontal, such as technology exchange, research exchange, and civil exchange.
 At the same time, the environmental policy measures take the form of economic instruments and self-regulation.
 Once this is achieved, the recipient countries will gradually move toward the self-management stage.